-Recent global events have thrust remote training into the spotlight, but this has just sped up a process that was happening anyway as remote online training becomes the preferred way to train.
-In fact, according to Global Workplace Analytics 4.3 million people in the USA work from home at least half the time.
+Recent global events have thrust online training into the spotlight, but this has really just sped up a process that was happening anyway.

 This article covers some actionable advice you can use to overcome the hidden challenges of remote training if you are delivering instructor-led BBP training to your employees.

 Distractions are a reality of remote work, but these distractions are an even greater issue for remote bloodborne pathogen training.
 A parcel delivery or a child running into the ‘office’ is just a distraction when an employee is answering emails or writing a document – but if they are in the middle of an OSHA bloodborne pathogen training session it’s highly disruptive to everyone involved.

 Make it cystal clear in all the pre-training communication that this a formal training class and that 100% focus is expected and those remote trainees must have both a dedicated, workspace and adequate childcare as required.
 Offer assistance to employees who are having difficulties with scheduling or childcare.

 Scheduling Remote bloodborne pathogen training

 Scheduling ILT can be a headache – but scheduling remote learning can be an even bigger pain.
 Remote scheduling becomes even trickier when blended learning solutions are used that require attendees to commit to multiple synchronous and asynchronous activities like eLearning, virtual classroom and video check-in sessions to complete their OSHA training for bloodborne pathogens.

 A considered approach training scheduling will allow anyone who needs to take the remote BBP training to access it on a suitable day and time.

 But that’s easier said than done – fighting with multiple spreadsheets and booking forms is time that could be spent creating your training content.